Queensland Conveyancing FAQ

 What are Land Titles Registration Fees?

-These fees register the change of ownership with the Queensland Titles Office, and must be paid to the Titles QLD as part of the conveyancing process for the Transfer of Land.
+These fees register the change of ownership with the Queensland Titles Office.
+They must be paid to Titles QLD as part of the conveyancing process for the Transfer of Land.
 As at January 2025, this fee starts at $231.98 (for properties under $180,000) and increases based on the property value.
 For example, on a $1m property, the registration fees are $3,803.90.
 For a $500k property, the fee is $1,625.90.
 This is of course ON TOP of the Transfer Duty payable!

 Why Buyers Overlook These Fees